 Weight: 53.8 pounds (w/o stand)

-The Samsung QN90A Neo QLED TV is one of the best TVs you can buy right now, period.
+Although it will soon be surpassed by a newer model, the Samsung QN90A Neo QLED TV is still one of the best TVs you can buy right now, period.
 It’s impossibly bright, stunningly thin, packed with clever “smart” features and as reliable as the company’s sets have ever been.

 With a proprietary mini-LED panel called Neo QLED, the QN90A promises superior performance to both its established OLED competitors and the evermore convincing mid-range QLED makers.
 And even though the QN90A Neo QLED is the most premium of all the 4K 2021 Samsung TVs, it’s actually less expensive than its standout Q90T predecessor.

 It’s not perfect.
-The brightness boost undermines other picture elements at times, plus Samsung still won’t give more than one HDMI 2.1 port.
-But this Samsung QN90A Neo QLED TV review crowns a new champion for Quantum Dot display technology, rewarding a set for effectively demonstrating that there’s still space to innovate.
+The brightness boost undermines other picture elements at times, plus Samsung still won’t give more than one HDMI 2.1 port — a feature we're desperately hoping Samsung fixes with the upcoming QN90B model — but this Samsung QN90A Neo QLED TV review crowns a new champion for Quantum Dot display technology.

 And I reckon the Samsung Neo QLED is the reason why 2021 was the year QLED finally beat OLED.